Eichhoernchen/academic-kickstart/content/privacy.md

 # caption = ""
 +++

 Yes, this site uses cookies.
-I do not track you through :).
+I do not track you though :).
 There is a cookie that is added by [Cloudflare](https://www.cloudflare.com/) that is outside of my control.
 I use Cloudflare to serve this website since I'm hosting it on a Raspberry at home.
 If you like, you can avoid Cloudflare by visiting [https://origin.janrueth.com](https://origin.janrueth.com) which bypasses Cloudflare, however, be aware the performance may be degradeded.